pith/docs/addons/supports/batch/getting-started.md

 # Define the job Configuration

-In this section we will configure the Spring Batch job context to use our Tasklet and inject Seed managed `MessageService`.
+In this section we will configure the Spring Batch job context to use our Tasklet and inject the `MessageService` Service.

-job-context.xml:
+The `job-context.xml` file:

     <beans xmlns="http://www.springframework.org/schema/beans"
            xmlns:batch="http://www.springframework.org/schema/batch"